ryanfanchiotti/wordle-cli/README.md

 ## Wordle CLI

-play wordle from your terminal; run with `cargo run`\
+Play Wordle from your terminal!\
-answers sourced from New York Times wordle word of the day through NYT API
+Answers sourced from New York Times Wordle word of the day through their API.\
+Run with `cargo run`